 Impact on Curriculum

 Students also raised concerns about the effects that the new mandatory requirement would have on combined (joint-degree) programs and for-credit opportunities, such as competitive mooting, clinics, and externships.
+It was not clear whether there would be a conflict between the Rotman Winter Intersession and the Law Intersession and what effect this would have for JD/MBA students.
+Assistant Dean Faherty promised to look into the matter.

 Specifically, the Moot Court Committee raised concerns that an increased number of classes rescheduled to Fridays early on in the semester would hamper the competitive moot teams’ ability to practice together.
 Assistant Dean Faherty replied that the Curriculum Committee could look into the timing of deemed Fridays.